deivid-rodriguez/pry-byebug/README.md

   rubies.
 If you're still using those and need a step-by-step debugger to help with the upgrade, pry-debugger can be handy.

+* [pry-stack_explorer]: Provides stack navigation capabilities for MRI 1.9.3 or older rubies.
+If you're still using those and need to navigate your stack to help with the upgrade, pry-stack_explorer can be handy.

 ## Credits

 * Gopal Patel (@nixme), creator of [pry-debugger], and everybody who contributed